pekelund-dev/codex-test/docs/cloud-run-deployment.md

 4. Set the service name (`SERVICE_NAME`) and region (`REGION`).
 5. Under **Authentication**, choose whether to allow unauthenticated invocations.
 6. Expand **Security** → **Service account** and select the runtime service account (`SA_EMAIL`).
-7. Set environment variables (at a minimum `FIRESTORE_ENABLED=true`, `FIRESTORE_PROJECT_ID`, and your Google OAuth client credentials).
+7. Set environment variables (at a minimum `FIRESTORE_ENABLED=true`, `FIRESTORE_PROJECT_ID`, `SPRING_PROFILES_ACTIVE=prod,oauth`, `GOOGLE_CLIENT_ID`, and `GOOGLE_CLIENT_SECRET`).
 8. Configure CPU/Memory limits and concurrency as required.
 9. Click **Create** to deploy.

 ### CLI

-Export the Google OAuth client credentials before running the deployment so the script can inject them automatically:
+Export the Google OAuth client credentials before running the deployment so the script can inject them automatically.
+The automation aborts if the credentials are missing because Google sign-in is required in production:

 ```bash
 export GOOGLE_CLIENT_ID="your-oauth-client-id"